MetLife quarterly profit more than doubles on derivative gains

-(Reuters) - U.S. insurer MetLife Inc (MET.N) on Wednesday reported third-quarter profit that more than doubled from a year earlier, largely because derivatives that the U.S insurer uses for hedging swung to net gains compared to a loss a year ago.
+Oct 30 (Reuters) - U.S. insurer MetLife Inc on Wednesday reported third-quarter profit that more than doubled from a year earlier, largely because derivatives that the U.S insurer uses for hedging swung to net gains compared to a loss a year ago.

 The company reported net derivative gains of $1.25 billion for the three months ended Sept 30, compared with a loss of $378 million a year earlier.